-In addition, Ph.D. candidates are requested to send a sample of written work (M.A. thesis or a paper), an outline of plans and reasons for entering the Ph.D. program, and a short résumé.
+In addition, Ph.D. candidates are requested to send a sample of written work (M.A. thesis or a paper), a description of research interests and reasons for embarking on the Ph.D. program., and a short résumé.

-The deadline for on-line applications for admission in 2015/2016 and payment of application fee is January 16, 2015.
-The deadline for receipt of documents is January 30, 2015.
+The deadline for on-line applications for admission in 2015/2016 and payment of application fee is January 16, 2016.
+The deadline for receipt of documents is January 30, 2016.